FurkanVeznedar/Engine/README.md

 - CMake

 ## Description
-In this project, I am developing a high-performance engine for finite element analysis (FEA).
+In this project, I am developing a high-performance 2D/3D renderer engine aimed at optimizing graphical design and rendering efficiency.
-The aim is to create an optimized engine for solving structural problems.

 ## Details
-- **2D Renderer**: Developed a 2D renderer using OpenGL for graphical design.
-Work on the 3D renderer is ongoing.
+- **2D Renderer**: Developed a 2D renderer using OpenGL for efficient graphical design.
+- **3D Renderer**: Ongoing development of a 3D renderer to enhance visual capabilities.
 - **Engine Features**:
   - Event Systems
   - Camera System